opencrvs/opencrvs-core/packages/e2e/README.md

 These test will automatically be run on travis-ci when you create a PR and will be run against our staging environment once once the code hits master and the staging environment has be auto-deployed.

+These automatic tests run can be reviewed on the [Cypress OpenCRVS Dashboard](https://dashboard.cypress.io/#/projects/ayoz3q/runs).

 These tests are meant for:
 - Making sure integrations work as intended
 - Verifying an environment works flawlessly, regardless if it's your local one, staging or production environment.
 Most valuable time to run these tests is probably right after deployment.